Former Sephora Product Developer Tiila Abbitt Takes On Conventional Cosmetics With Clean Beauty Brand Aether

 The founder of the new brand, Tiila Abbitt, understands what’s involved in developing power-packed cosmetics, having worked Sephora for seven years, the last two as senior director for product development, before heading out on her own.
-She’s driven to take mainstream beauty trends to the green beauty segment without sacrifice beginning with the 12-shade Rose Quartz Crystal Gemstone Palette that’s, in a first for palette packaging, fully recyclable.
+She’s driven to take mainstream beauty trends to the green beauty segment without sacrifice beginning with the 12-shade Rose Quartz Crystal Gemstone Palette that’s fully recyclable.

 “A lot of brands don’t start with experience in beauty.
 As someone who knows how good conventional formulas are, when I go into a natural store like Credo, I want the same efficacy, and it’s not there,” says Abbitt.
 “I wanted to create a brand that’s cool and amazing instead of focusing on all the negative talk.
 There’s a hole in the market for someone to own this space.”

 Abbitt decided to debut Aether Beauty with a palette because, although palettes are pervasive in the non-green makeup market, she’s underwhelmed by the palette selection in the natural arena.
 She’s sticking to one at the launch to keep inventory manageable money-wise, but has a follow-up palette on the release schedule for later this year and plans to eventually extend into foundation, primer, concealer, lip merchandise, mascara and more.